 - Pop them in the freezer for a bit for an extra cold and creamy treat.
 Have you ever tried frozen pudding?
 So refreshing!

-- Serve them with a dollop of whipped cream and crumbled graham crackers or granola for a little crunch.
+- Serve them with a dollop of maple whipped cream and crumbled graham crackers or granola for a little crunch.

 These are truly a crowd-pleaser, and because they’re such a simple recipe, even the kids can help you make them!